dm4rnde/StockPriceOverviewAppl/README.md

 possible that external dependencies, that this code is built to rely on, have changed or become defunct.<br>

+- You are welcome to fork and make your own version. <br>

 <br>

 #### Specifics